Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/15-post-link-recompile/VitisMakefile_Flow.md

 ## Phase 1: Creating a Fixed Platform from an AI Engine Application and PL Kernels

-This lab uses the same files as the [AMD Vitis&trade; IDE flow](VitisIDE_Flow.md), but all the operations complete within a terminal.
+This lab uses the same files as [Lab 1](DirectRecompileMakefile_Flow.md), but all the operations complete within a terminal.

 1. To complete phase 1, change directory: `cd Phase1`.